MISSION and VISION

 - We Write Diversely.
 We Fail.
 We Write Again.
 By Katherine Memmel: An author’s discussion about writing diversely and how she did it wrong.

-Many thanks to SCBWI-Wisconsin for this great compilation, and welcome suggested additions to this list.
+Many thanks to SCBWI-Wisconsin for this great compilation, and we welcome suggested additions to this list.